rniemeyer/knockout-sortable/README.md

     This option can be passed in the binding or configured globally by setting `ko.bindingHandlers.sortable.afterMove`.

 * **options** - specify any additional options to pass on to the `.sortable` jQuery UI call.
 These options can be specified in the binding or specified globally by setting `ko.bindingHandlers.sortable.options`.

+* **afterAdd, beforeRemove, afterRender, includeDestroyed, templateEngine** - this binding will pass these options on to the template binding.

 **Dependencies**